DariuszAniszewski/django-pay-development/README.md

-# Django Pay Example
+# Django Pay Development
-This is example Django app that shows integration of [django-pay](https://github.com/DariuszAniszewski/django-pay-example/edit/master/README.md) module
+This is project used to develop [django-pay](https://github.com/DariuszAniszewski/django-pay-example/edit/master/README.md) module.

-It's still under construction